jgraph/www.diagrams.net-source/doc/faq/how-to-embed-diagrams.md

 ---
-title: How to embed a diagrams
+title: Generate code to embed a diagram in a webpage
 layout: page
 faq: true
 categories: [Integrations]